cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     ```

 ## Installing Services
-The Cloudify Manager Cluster best-practice consists of three main services: PostgreSQL Database, RabbitMQ, and a Cloudify Management Service.
+The Cloudify Manager cluster best-practice consists of three main services: PostgreSQL Database, RabbitMQ, and a Cloudify Management Service.
 Each of these services is a cluster of three nodes and each node should be installed separately by order.
-Another optional service of the Cloudify Manager Cluster is the Management Service Load Balancer, which should be installed after all the other components.
+Another optional service of the Cloudify Manager cluster is the Management Service Load Balancer, which should be installed after all the other components.
-The following sections describe how to install and configure Cloudify Manager Cluster services.
+The following sections describe how to install and configure Cloudify Manager cluster services.
 The order of installation should be as follows:
 1. [PostgresSQL Database Cluster ] ({{< relref "install_maintain/installation/installing-cluster.md#postgresql-database-cluster" >}})
 2. [RabbitMQ Cluster] ({{< relref "install_maintain/installation/installing-cluster.md#rabbitmq-cluster" >}})
 3. [Cloudify Management Service] ({{< relref "install_maintain/installation/installing-cluster.md#cloudify-management-service" >}})
-4. [Management Service Load Balancer] ({{ relref "install_maintain/installation/installing-cluster.md#setting-a-load-balancer-for-the-Management-Service" >}}))
+4. [Management Service Load Balancer] ({{ relref "install_maintain/installation/installing-cluster.md#management-service-load-balancer" >}}))

 ### PostgreSQL Database Cluster